seyfer/ZendBaseModel/README.md

 # ZendBaseModel
-Base classes for ZF2 development
+Base classes for ZF2 development.

+Copy `zendbasemodel.local.php.dist` to your config/autoload for configurations change.